kschan0214/sepia.documentation/tutorial/fMRItoolkit2019/Exercise4.rst

 where :math:`F` and :math:`F^{-1}` are the Fourier and inverse Fourier transform operators.

-This is the co-called dipole inversion of QSM, which is just the division between the Fourier transforms of the two images.
+This is the so-called dipole inversion of QSM, which is just the division between the Fourier transforms of the two images.

 .. toctree::
    :maxdepth: 1